💡 Key Takeaways

 How Much Do CPAP Supplies Cost?

 In addition to the CPAP machine itself, you have to consider the cost of CPAP supplies and add-ons, such as a humidifier, mask, hose, and cleaning supplies.
 Supplies are covered by insurance, but coverage levels vary from state to state.
-When you shop with CPAP.com, you can schedule subscriptions for commonly worn parts like cushions, headgear, and air filters to save money on each order.
+When you shop with CPAP.com, you can schedule subscriptions for commonly worn parts like cushions, headgear, and air filters to save 10% AND get free shipping on each subscription order.

 CPAP Masks: CPAP masks typically cost anywhere between $30 and $160.
 The cost of your CPAP mask will vary depending on the style, features, and quality of materials used.

-The actual frame of your mask (the part your cushion snaps onto and headgear connects to) should be replaced every six to 12 months, but your mask cushions should be replaced every three to six months; these typically cost between $15 and $60 depending on your mask.
+The actual frame of your mask (the part your cushion snaps onto and headgear connects to) should be replaced every six to 12 months, but your mask cushion should be replaced every three to six months, or monthly if using an AirTouch memory foam cushion.
+Nasal pillows should be replaced every 1-3 months.
+Cushions typically cost between $15 and $60, depending on your mask.

 CPAP Headgear: You don’t need to purchase headgear separately when you buy a mask, but it will also become worn over time and should be replaced every six to nine months; you can expect to pay $15-$40 for your replacement headgear.